Did you know that not obtaining the relevant permission to alter or update your listed building is a criminal offence?

 - Bars, bolts, and support structures (such as a lintel – a supporting beam over the top of your door) can add a layer of security and strengthen the door.

-Fitting UPVC windows in your listed property is likely to be prohibited, however secondary double glazing installed on the inside of the window is usually allowed as it does not affect the structure of the building.
+Fitting UPVC windows in your listed property could be prohibited, however secondary double glazing installed on the inside of the window is usually allowed as it does not affect the structure of the building.

 You could also install: